Okakuh/Colonel/README.md

-Creates a txt file with minecraft commands to summond armor stands with pepeland coostumes on.
+Creates a txt file with minecraft commands to summond armor stands with pepeland costumes on.